-The St. Peter School Student and Parent Handbook contain the school's policies and procedures which pertain directly to the students and parents of St. Peter School and are in conformity with the Diocese of Springfield.
+The St. Peter School Student & Parent Handbook contain the school's policies and procedures which pertain directly to the students and parents of St. Peter School and are in conformity with the Diocese of Springfield and is recognized by the state of Illinois.
+SPS agrees to comply with any other applicable State or federal law or regulatory requirement.
 The handbook is updated yearly and you will be informed of any changes from one year to the next.